rokmohar/alexa-assistant/readme.md

 The following features are **NOT** supported: -

 1. Alarms and timers.
 Use Alexa for these.
 2. Device location.
-If you have a Home address set in your google account then it will use that as a default
+If you have a Home address set in your google account then it will use that as a default.
+NOTE:- if you are in Europe and want weather forecasts in metric then just ask the assistant to "Change my units to Celsius".
 3. Playing music, news, or podcasts is not supported.
 4. Account linking for third party services requires owning a Google Home and installing the Google Home application.
 This affects using services like Uber, or connecting to home automation devices like Hue.
 5. Multiple Users are not supported - it will only use the Google account linked through the Alexa app